NOTICE OF PRIVACY RIGHTS: OUR PRIVACY RESPONSIBILITIES UNDER HIPAA

 We maintain records of:

-- Urine Pregnancy Test result; Physician-signed Limited OB Ultrasound Report, if applicable; peer-counseling and medical history notes
+Urine Pregnancy Test result; Physician-signed Limited OB Ultrasound Report, if applicable; coaching and medical history notes

 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION

 You have the right to:

 receive communications of protected health information by alternative means or at alternative locations